-Benefits of spray foam insulation
+The benefits of spray foam insulation

-Spray foam insulation is efficient.
+The versatility of spray foam insulation makes it appreciated by both property owners and construction professionals because of its efficiency.
 It doesn’t sag or settle over time like fiberglass insulation can if not correctly installed.
 Spray foam insulation adds structure and sturdiness to buildings.
 Spray foam insulation’s ability to expand into every crack and crevice prevents entry by rodents and insects.
-It lasts longer than alternatives, so uses up less materials, resulting in a reduced carbon footprint.
+It lasts longer than alternatives, so it uses up less materials, resulting in a reduced carbon footprint.

 What’s the difference between closed-cell and open-cell spray foam insulation?

 Each type of spray foam insulation has its own pros and cons.
 It all comes down to choosing the right type for you and your needs.

 The benefits of open-cell foam insulation are that it’s light, flexible, and easy to use.
 Closed-cell foam insulation, however, is very rigid and dense, though this too is a good thing.

 Because of its flexibility, open-cell makes it easier to accomplish tasks like installing new wiring after it’s in place.
 To get the foam where you want it, all you have to do is to use fish tape.

 With closed-cell, jobs like wiring aren’t possible after installation, but the foam’s durability is excellent.
 Because of its rigid structure and durability, closed-cell is ideal for exposed walls.
 It’s less likely to get damaged by machinery or tools.